 Allistair Covell: Canvas To Carpet (8 Feb – 5 May 2019) at the Broadway Gallery in Letchworth Garden City was the first major solo exhibition of Allistair’s work in the United Kingdom.
 The exhibition, commissioned by the gallery’s curator Laura Dennis, served as a survey of Allistair’s creative practice over a period of five years and encompassed painting, video art and sculpture.
 The centrepiece of the exhibition was a series of hand-knotted carpets; woven interpretations of the artist’s abstract paintings and drawings handmade in Afghanistan and Nepal.

-“The Broadway Gallery is very excited to be able to host Allistair’s first major solo exhibition, focusing on his creative journey from the canvas to the carpet.
-Visitors to the exhibition will be able to experience the carpets up close adorning the walls of the gallery in a celebration of them as objets d’art and learning about the techniques involved in their production.
-Each carpet in the exhibition, much like Allistair’s original paintings and drawings, vary in style and composition.
+“The Broadway Gallery is very excited to announce that it will host Allistair’s first major solo exhibition in Spring 2019, focusing on his creative journey from the canvas to the carpet.
+Visitors to the exhibition will be able to experience the carpets up close; adorning the walls of the gallery in a celebration of them as objets d’art and learning about the techniques involved in their production.
+Each carpet in the exhibition, much like Allistair’s original paintings and drawings also on display, varies in style and composition.
 Whilst some carpets have a strong ‘painterly’ appearance, others have a distinct bold and brightly coloured ‘Pop Art’ aesthetic, based on Allistair’s playful plasticine sculptures and vibrant iPad sketches.
-One carpet perfectly resembles its ink-pen drawing counterpart, owing to the carpet’s high knot count, and has a monotone pattern; a dramatic departure from Allistair’s normal kaleidoscopic colour palette.”
+One carpet perfectly resembles its ink-pen drawing counterpart, owing to the carpet’s high knot count, and is more monotone in pattern – a dramatic departure from Allistair’s traditional kaleidoscopic colour palette.”

 Curator Laura Dennis, Broadway Gallery, Letchworth Garden City, November 2018

 Allistair Covell: Canvas To Carpet at the Broadway Gallery

 The carpets on display, or ‘woven paintings’, a tern that both Laura and the artist use to describe them, were handcrafted by the organisation Turquoise Mountain in Afghanistan and in Nepal by Rug Maker, to the artist’s designs.
 The exhibition successfully showcased how the expert weavers masterfully interpreted the rhythmic energy and spontaneous style of the artist, recreating every expressive brush stroke, splash of colour and hand-drawn shape into a woven knot.

 The Symphony Series: I – IV (2016)